massive-oss/mcover/README.md

 ### Ignoring individual classes or methods

-You can flag a class or method to be excluded from coverage using @IgnoreCover metadata
+You can flag a method to be excluded from coverage using @IgnoreCover metadata

-	@IgnoreCover
-	class Foo
-	{
-		public function new()
-		{

-		}
-	}

-Or

 	class Foo
 	{
 		public function new()